 Candidates for the Ph.D. degree in English education must demonstrate reading proficiency in at least one foreign language at a level of competence sufficient to read scholarly or professional work relevant to their own field of study.
-This requirement may be satisfied through a proficiency examination administered by a foreign language program or department in the Columbia Graduate School of Arts & Sciences or by the satisfactory completion (with a grade of B or above) of a Columbia University course designed to certify language proficiency or by a comparable course (with a grade of B or above) offered by another college or university and approved by the appropriate foreign language department at Columbia.
+Students should contact the Office of Doctoral Studies for the current policy regarding satisfying this requirement.
 Courses in statistics or other past substitutes for a foreign language will not be accepted.